Hormones occur naturally everywhere – even in plants. We all need hormones to trigger important functions in our bodies.

 What about synthetic hormones?

-Some dairies treat cows with the FDA-approved rbST, a synthetic version of a common growth hormone.
+Historically, some dairy farmers treated cows with the FDA-approved rbST, a synthetic version of a common growth hormone.
 This hormone helps cows produce more milk, while reducing waste.
+This use of rbST was approved by the Food and Drug Administration after extensive review, and the safety of milk from rbST-supplemented cows has been reaffirmed since its release.

 You might see dairy products marked “No rbST” in your grocery aisle, but this is a response to hype – it is not a health or safety issue.
 Rest assured that no matter which brand of milk you place in your cart, you are getting a safe and wholesome product.